 Dorset charity offering support to bereaved children, parents and carers.
 Mosaic offers children the chance to meet others and share their experiences.
 Contact: 01258 837071

 Hope again - Cruse Bereavement Care for young people.
 Helping you cope with the death of someone you love.
 FREE helpline

 Death in the Family Leaflet for young people

 Northumberland Tyne & Wear NHS Trust

-Acceptance is essential to the healing process.
-If you have suffered from grief that is still very painful beyond a 2-3 year period, you should talk to your GP.
+Acceptance is essential to the healing process. you should talk to your GP if you feel you are not coping and especially if you have suffered from grief that is still very painful beyond 2 years.